donlindsay/gjs-helper/README.md

 Note: gjs-mode is in no way ready for end users, yet.

+Note: new preliminary code does not require js-comint.el

 Dependencies
 ------------

 js2-mode:   https://github.com/mooz/js2-mode?source=c

 js-comint:  http://sourceforge.net/projects/js-comint-el/?source=directory
+(see Note above)

 Note: Both js2-mode and js-comint are installable by emacs M-x
       list-packages RET after adding the marmalade repo from